top of page

 Solstice Challenge: Can you complete 108?
 A practice of mentally pushing through, of detoxing, and accepting what is.

-Using Sun Salutation A (there is a B version), I try to complete 108 rotations or cycles…on both sides of my body.
-I choose to do the work in small increments, usually working in groups of 10 or 20 throughout the day.
-I do it for the mental, emotional and physical detox, for the fire, and work to accept the fall.
-Keeping track of progress is challenging.
-Returning to the mat, to the work, even more so.
-There are people who can complete this in one go—cycling through the flow without stopping until all 108 are complete.
-I’m not there yet.
-If I’m honest, it is something I strive for.
+Using Sun Salutation A (there is also a B version), I aim to complete 108 rotations or cycles on both sides of my body.
+I break it down into small increments, usually working in groups of 10 or 20 throughout the day.
+I do this for the mental, emotional, and physical detox, for the fire, and to accept the fall.
+Keeping track of progress can be challenging.
+Returning to the mat and the work is even more so.
+Some can complete this in one go—cycling through the flow without stopping until all 108 are done.
+I’m not there yet, but it’s something I strive for.

-This brings me to the final point of embracing the fall: you have to know when to rest.
-Rest is productive and necessary toward growth.
-It is there as a reset for our body and mind.
-It gives the body and mind time to absorb and sift through new information, preparing itself for the next encounter.
-Sometimes, if we push without rest, we have a deteriorating effect on the body and mind.
+This brings me to the final point of embracing the fall: knowing when to rest.
+Rest is productive and necessary for growth.
+It serves as a reset for our body and mind.
+It gives us time to absorb and process new information, preparing for the next encounter.
+If we push without rest, we risk deteriorating our body and mind.

 A reminder to Safe Harbor Yoga students

-Oftentimes, the savasana or meditation part of practice is what our mind and body resists the most.
-It's also the practice that helps us to see the fire after feeling it, and embracing the fall after finding our feet once again.
+Often, the savasana or meditation part of practice is what our minds and bodies resist the most.
+It's also the practice that helps us see the fire after feeling it and embrace the fall after finding our feet once again.

 If you enjoyed this blog post and want to learn more about your internal fire and fall, become a site member with Safe Harbor Yoga’s website at www.stormlakesafeharboryoga.com at no charge, or follow us on our socials for the most up-to-date happenings!